jwilson780/method-dev/README.md

 channel and listens for messages.
 If a message matches the `!chucknorris` command, the bot fetches a random fact from the Chuck Norris API and sends it to the channel.

-The bot runs asynchronously, using goroutines and channels to handle incoming messages and API responses.
+The bot runs asynchronously, using goroutines to handle incoming messages and API responses.
 It also handles PING/PONG messages from the Twitch server to avoid disconnection.
 It is designed to comply with the Twitch API rate limits.